Vemurafenib: Side effects

 At the maximum tolerated dose (MTD) of 960 mg twice a day 31% of patients get skin lesions that may need surgical removal.
 The BRIM-2 trial investigated 132 patients; the most common adverse events were arthralgia in 58% of patients, skin rash in 52%, and photosensitivity in 52%.
-In order to better manage side effects some form of dose modification was necessary in 45% of patients.
-The median daily dose was 1750 mg, 91% of the MTD.
+In order to better manage side effects, some form of dose modification was necessary in 45% of patients.
+The median daily dose was 1750 mg, 91% of the total daily MTD.

 History

 In a phase I clinical study, vemurafenib (then known as PLX4032) was able to reduce numbers of cancer cells in over half of a group of 16 patients with advanced melanoma.
 The treated group had a median increased survival time of 6 months over the control group.

 A second phase I study, in patients with a V600E mutation in B-Raf, ~80% showed partial to complete regression.
 The regression lasted from 2 to 18 months.